aldo-git-bit/tashlhiyt-predicting-gender/README.md

 ## Usage
 Clear steps on how to install, run, or use the project.![image](https://github.com/user-attachments/assets/7a5133fa-1776-4f25-a958-92930274cd95)

+make sure piyush gives package requirements and a sense of what each program can do

 ## Examples
 Provide sample usage or screenshots to illustrate functionality.![image](https://github.com/user-attachments/assets/3c6e1a02-1d15-4d90-9063-037d5acf6bd3)